Nets-eCom/shopware6-easy-checkout/README.md

 2. Clear your cache and update your indexes after a succesful installation in admin > Settings > Caches & Indexes.

 * Method 2
-1. Connect with a SSH client and navigate to root directory of you r Shopware 6 installation and run commands : bin/console plugin:install NetsCheckout bin/console plugin:activate NetsCheckout bin/console cache:clear
+1. Connect with a SSH client and navigate to root directory of your Shopware 6 installation and run commands : bin/console plugin:install NetsCheckout bin/console plugin:activate NetsCheckout bin/console cache:clear